tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/客户端 API/Android SDK/接口文档_intl_en.md

 ### Getting real-time speaker volume level

 This API is used to get the real-time speaker volume level.
 An int-type value will be returned to indicate the volume level.
-We recommend you call this API once every 20 ms.
+It is recommended to call this API once every 20 ms.

 #### Function prototype